-9. (1) In a residential zone, the primary uses are residential and horticultural.
-Applicants for permission to effect any development in a Residential zone shall ensure that the massing, scale, proportion and design of such development is consistent with the historic architectural traditions of the Islands.

-(2) In determining whether applicants have satisfied the requirements of subregulation (1), the Authority shall have regard, among other things, to -

-- (a) the compatibility of any building with the landform; - (b) the use of embellishments and features which distinguish local architecture; - (c) whether the balance and proportions of any buildings are those of traditional building forms; - (d) the use of traditional stone walls, picket fences, hedging and roadside plantings; - (e) the use of colourful tropical vegetation; and - (f) the presence of natural vegetation, beaches, coves or on shore or sea views.
+- 9. (1) In a Residential zone, the primary uses are residential and horticultural.
+Applicants for permission to effect any development in a Residential zone shall ensure that the massing, scale, proportion and design of such development is consistent with the historic architectural traditions of the Islands. - (2) In determining whether applicants have satisfied the requirements of subregulation (1), the Authority shall have regard, among other things, to - (a) the compatibility of any building with the landform; - (b) the use of embellishments and features which distinguish local architecture; - (c) whether the balance and proportions of any buildings are those of traditional building forms; - (d) the use of traditional stone walls, picket fences, hedging and roadside plantings;

-(3) Commercial, hotel, tourism-related, agricultural, religious, social and educational development (including recreational facilities and public and civic buildings), may be permitted in suitable locations and if the applicant has advertised details of his application (other than an application having relation to any temporary development) twice in a newspaper published and circulating in the Islands, with a period of not less than seven days or more than ten days between each successive publication of the advertisement, and there are no objections, from an adjacent owner as provided for in regulation 8(12A), (12B) and (12C) and lodged within twenty-one days of the final advertisement, which the Authority regards as raising grounds for refusing such permission.

-(4) Any other variation from the primary use shall only be granted after the applicant has advertised details of his application two times in a newspaper published and circulating in the Islands, with a period of not less than seven days or more than ten days between each successive publication of the advertisement, and it is established to the satisfaction of the Authority that the majority of owners not under a legal disability who - have given their written approval to the variation; except that where the variation concerned relates to an expansion of an existing development on the parcel of land on which it is situated or on an adjoining parcel of similar size, the radius applicable shall be reduced to seven hundred and fifty feet.
+- (e) the use of colourful tropical vegetation; and - (f) the presence of natural vegetation, beaches, coves or on shore or sea views. - (3) Commercial, hotel, tourism-related, agricultural, religious, social and educational development (including recreational facilities and public and civic buildings), may be permitted in suitable locations and if the applicant has advertised details of that person's application (other than an application having relation to any temporary development) twice in a newspaper published and circulating in the Islands, with a period of not less than seven days or more than ten days between each successive publication of the advertisement, and there are no objections, from an adjacent owner as provided for in regulation 8(12A), (12B) and (12C) and lodged within twenty-one days of the final advertisement, which the Authority regards as raising grounds for refusing such permission. - (4) Any other variation from the primary use shall only be granted after the applicant has advertised details of that person's application two times in a newspaper published and circulating in the Islands, with a period of not less than seven days or more than ten days between each successive publication of the advertisement, and it is established to the satisfaction of the Authority that the majority of owners not under a legal disability who - (a) for the time being reside within a radius of one thousand feet of the boundaries of the land to which the application relates; or - (b) reside elsewhere and own any building or land (including a strata lot) within a radius of one thousand feet of the boundaries of the land to which the application relates, have given their written approval to the variation; except that where the variation concerned relates to an expansion of an existing development on the parcel of land on which it is situated or on an adjoining parcel of similar size, the radius applicable shall be reduced to seven hundred and fifty feet.